Merci-chao/userChrome.js/README.md

 2. Download the 📥 [script file](https://github.com/Merci-chao/userChrome.js/raw/refs/heads/main/MultiTabRows@Merci.chao.uc.js) and place it into the `chrome` folder.
 3. Restart Firefox to apply.

-**🔔 Notes:**
+> [!IMPORTANT]
-- Please make sure that no other Tabs Bar-related scripts and CSS styles are currently activated.
+> - Please make sure that no other Tabs Bar-related scripts and CSS styles are currently activated.
 Just in case, temporarily move all other `.js` and `.css` files out of the `chrome` folder.
 Restart Firefox and confirm that the script works as expected.
 Once verified, you can move the files back into the folder, and modify the scripts and style rules which cause conflict.
-- If the script loader stops working after updating Firefox, please visit the page above and reinstall the latest version of the script loader.
+> - If the script loader stops working after updating Firefox, please visit the page above and reinstall the latest version of the script loader.

 ## Settings
 Open [`about:config`](https://support.mozilla.org/kb/about-config-editor-firefox) and search for the prefix `userChromeJS.multiTabRows@Merci.chao.`.
 Settings shown in gray are disabled due to other preferences.

-If configuring via `user.js` (not recommended), be sure to include the prefix `userChromeJS.multiTabRows@Merci.chao.`.<br>Example: `user_pref("userChromeJS.multiTabRows@Merci.chao.maxTabRows", 5);`.<br>
+If configuring via `user.js` (not recommended), be sure to include the prefix `userChromeJS.multiTabRows@Merci.chao.`.<br>Example: `user_pref("userChromeJS.multiTabRows@Merci.chao.maxTabRows", 5);`.

+> [!NOTE]
-**🚨 Note: Many of these settings may not take effect due to dependencies with other preferences.
-It is strongly recommended to configure them via `about:config` rather than using `user.js`.**
+> Many of these settings may not take effect due to dependencies with other preferences.
+It is strongly recommended to configure them via `about:config` rather than using `user.js`.

 | Name (w/ prefix) | Description |
 | ------------- | ------------- |